 Wounds heal faster and tissue can be regenerated quickly.
 The risk of bacterial infection is also minimized as the laser helps to sterilize the area while its being worked on.

 Laser dental treatments are particularly popular among anxious or nervous patients.
 This is because it is less invasive than more traditional methods, and depending on what treatment you are having, much quieter and subtler.

-If you would like to consider having a dental procedure performed using laser therapy, speak to your dentist who will be happy to advise you further.
+If you would like to consider having a dental procedure performed using laser therapy, speak to your dentist or dental hygienist who will be happy to advise you further.